BDC Hamburger Icon

 • Loyal customers spend 67 percent more on products and services than new customers.

-• Almost half (46 percent) of loyal customers are likely to keep buying from a brand after a negative experience, according to KPMG.
+• Almost half (46 percent) of loyal customers are likely to keep buying from a brand even after a negative experience, according to KPMG.

 • New prospects who are referred to you by existing customers convert more than non-referred prospects.